i-like-robots/hyperons/README.md

 </div>

-Renders JSX components to static HTML on the server and in the browser.
+The fastest and smallest JSX to string renderer on the server and in the browser.

 ## Installation